Last Updated on April 19, 2023 by Emmanuel

 It will result from the rise of the saddle that your knee will be at maximum flexion, which will lower the hyperflexion’s severity by 3° to 4°.

-What Is Q Factor Crankset?
+What Is a Q Factor Crankset?

 You can also consider the Q-Factor as your crankset’s width, which affects your stance,